 (1876-1940).
 Singer, actor, male impersonator, principle boy.

 Once described as “the epitome of music hall gusto,” Florrie Forde gave her debut vaudeville performance in Sydney’s in 1892.
 After initially specialising in popular and comic songs she later established herself as pantomime actor.
 She travelled to England in 1897 quickly established herself as one of Britain’s great music hall and recording stars.
 She also appeared in several films in the 1930s.
-Although Forde never returned to Australia she was heard often on radio from at least the early-1930s.
+Although Forde never returned to perform in Australia she was heard often on radio from at least the early-1930s.

 - More details